poojithavelamala2002/integration-assessment/README.md

 ### ✅ Notes

-Ensure Redis is running before starting the backend.
+- Ensure Redis is running before starting the backend.

-Store sensitive credentials in .env and never push them to Git.
+- Store sensitive credentials in .env and never push them to Git.
+-  Currently, only HubSpot OAuth 2.0 authorization is implemented.
+Airtable and Notion integration will be added later.